Indian rhinoceros

-The Indian rhinoceros (Rhinoceros unicornis), also known as the greater one-horned rhinoceros, great Indian rhinoceros or Indian rhino, is a species of rhinoceros found in the Indian subcontinent.
-It is the second largest living rhinoceros species, with adult males weighing 2.07–2.2 t and adult females 1.6 t.
+The Indian rhinoceros (Rhinoceros unicornis), also known as the greater one-horned rhinoceros, great Indian rhinoceros or Indian rhino, is a rhinoceros species native to the Indian subcontinent.
+It is the second largest living rhinoceros and the largest in Asia, with adult males weighing 2.07–2.2 t and adult females 1.6 t.
 Its thick skin is grey-brown with pinkish skin folds.
-It has a single horn on its snout that grows up to 57.2 cm long.
+It has a single horn on its snout that grows up to 57.2–61.6 cm long.
 Its upper legs and shoulders are covered in wart-like bumps, and it is nearly hairless aside from the eyelashes, ear fringes and tail brush.

-The Indian rhinoceros is native to the Indo-Gangetic Plain and occurs in 12 protected areas in northern India and southern Nepal.
+The Indian rhinoceros occurs in the Indo-Gangetic Plain in 12 protected areas in northern India and southern Nepal.
 It is a grazer, eating mainly grass, but also twigs, leaves, branches, shrubs, flowers, fruits and aquatic plants.
 It is a largely solitary animal, only associating in the breeding season and when rearing calves.
 Females give birth to a single calf after a gestation of 15.7 months.
 The birth interval is 34–51 months.
 Captive individuals can live up to 47 years.
 It is susceptible to diseases such as anthrax, and those caused by parasites such as leeches, ticks and nematodes.

 The Indian rhinoceros is listed as Vulnerable on the IUCN Red List, as the population is fragmented and restricted to less than 20000 km2.
 Excessive hunting and agricultural development reduced its range drastically.
 In the early 1990s, the global population was estimated at between 1,870 and 1,895 individuals.
 Since then, the population increased due to conservation measures taken by the governments.
 As of March 2025, it was estimated to comprise 4,075 individuals.
 However, poaching remains a continuous threat.